techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 ```yml
 path: 'php://stderr'
 ```

+One final change is to remove the current PHPUnit test, we previously removed the DefaultController, there is still a test for this which will attempt to run (and fail) when building in Travis-CI.
+So remove the following directory `tests/AppBundle/Controller`.

 It's time to commit all of our changes to our forked repository.
 This can be done by the following commands: